vim-advent-calendar/ideas/markzen-mappings.md

     nmap <Leader><Tab> ]&MyPluginIndentLine

-Then, if you later modify the internal RHS part, your users wo not have to change anything.
+Then, if you later modify the internal RHS part, your users will not have to change anything.
 Note that all mappings except the one to the internal RHS are _not_ of the noremap family, since we do want all mappings to chain together;
 `nnoremap` in any of those would break the chain.